Zwift: Beta

+Launch

-On October 30, 2015, Zwift launched as a fully fledged product with a $10 monthly subscription fee.
+On October 29, 2015, Zwift launched as a fully fledged product with a $10 monthly subscription fee.
+The next day, it was reported that Strava had partnered with Zwift to provide its premium members with two free months of Zwift.

 Technology

 Zwift allows players to ride their bicycles on stationary trainers while navigating through virtual worlds.
 Players may cycle freely around the game world and join organized group rides, races, or workouts with other users.
 Zwift uses ANT+ or Bluetooth Low Energy technologies to transmit data that, in combination with athlete weight and equipment choices, is used to convert the athlete's efforts as speed and power.
 "Smart" trainers, which include a built-in power meter, permit accuracy in the measurement of watts as well as enabling an immersive technology experience, where resistance is applied or lessened to simulate the gradient encountered on the virtual course.
 Zwift estimates the power of users on conventional trainers via the user's cadence and the power curve of a wide range of specified trainers.

 Zwift was originally available only for users with personal computers.
 In December 2016, Zwift launched on iOS, and in November 2017, the application became available via Apple TV.
 Zwift also includes a mobile app which allows users to change direction, take screenshots, communicate via messaging, use power-ups and follow other athletes.

-As of January 2018, there were over 550,000 accounts.
+Hardware

+Zwift's released its first hardware product in November 2018 with the release of the Zwift RunPod, a Bluetooth footpod designed to transmit treadmill running speed to the platform.
+The company later shifted its focus toward indoor cycling equipment, launching the Zwift Hub direct-drive smart trainer in October 2022.
+This was followed by the introduction of the Zwift Play handlebar controllers in June 2023, and the single-cog Zwift Hub One trainer in October 2023.
+In late 2024, Zwift launched its own Smart Bike, the Zwift Ride, which features built-in controls and is compatible with the Wahoo Kickr Core.

 Investment

 In December 2018, Zwift raised a Series B investment of $120 million: the investment round was led by Highland Europe, an English investment company.
 The CEO Eric Min announced the money would be spent on categories expansion, including esports tournaments and further development of Zwift Run.
 Zwift ranked fifth in Fast Company's 2019 Most Innovative Companies (Sports Sector).

 In September 2020, Zwift raised a $450 million minority investment led by investment firm KKR.
-The funds will be used to push the development of Zwift's core software platform and bring Zwift-designed hardware to market.
+It was stated the funds would be used to push the development of Zwift's core software platform and bring Zwift-designed hardware to market.

+Acquisition of Rouvy

+On April 29, 2026, Zwift announced its strategic acquisition of Rouvy to accelerate growth in the indoor cycling market.
+It was announced that both companies would continue to operate independently with separate roadmaps and subscription packages, and that Rouvy users would get official compatibility for Zwift's proprietary hardware (such as Zwift Ready trainers and Zwift Ride frames).